-The payment part with Swiss QR Code is replacing the currently used payment slips.
-Does that mean that physical payment instructions can no longer be submitted at banks or that payments cannot be made at post office counters?
+The payment part the Swiss QR Code is replacing the currently used payment slips.
+Can, however, physical payment instructions be still submitted at banks or can payments still be made at post office counters?

-No, it will continue to be possible to submit physical payment instructions via the bank or to make deposits at the post office counter.
-The Swiss QR Code will, however, promote dissemination of electronic processes; i.e. they will become increasingly established.
+Yes, this will still be possible.
+Receipts of payment confirmation will be available at a post office counter.
+The Swiss QR Code will, however, promote dissemination of electronic processes, i.e. they will become increasingly established.

 The current forms of the payment slip will be replaced by the payment part with Swiss QR Code and thus disappear.
-Will you only be able to pay with QR-bills in the future?
+Will it only be possible to invoice with QR-bills in the future?

-Yes, after a transition period, which is yet to be defined, payments will only be possible using the payment part.
+Yes, after a transition period, which is yet to be defined, invoicing will only be possible with QR-bill and payments will only be possible using the payment part.

 What is going to happen with the currently used blank payment slips?